luxhm/final/DESIGN.md

 After configuring [Flask](http://flask.pocoo.org/), notice how this file disables caching of responses (provided you're in debugging mode, which you are by default in your code50 codespace), lest you make a change to some file but your browser not notice.
 It then further configures Flask to store [sessions](https://flask.palletsprojects.com/en/1.1.x/quickstart/#sessions) on the local filesystem (i.e., disk) as opposed to storing them inside of (digitally signed) cookies, which is Flask's default.
 The file then configures CS50's SQL module to use `app.db`.

 Thereafter are a whole bunch of routes, only two of which are fully implemented: `login` and `logout`.
 Read through the implementation of `login` first.
-Notice how it uses `db.execute` (from CS50's library) to query `finance.db`.
+Notice how it uses `db.execute` (from CS50's library) to query `app.db`.
 And notice how it uses `check_password_hash` to compare hashes of users' passwords.
 Also notice how `login` "remembers" that a user is logged in by storing his or her `user_id`, an INTEGER, in `session`.
 That way, any of this file's routes can check which user, if any, is logged in.
 Finally, notice how once the user has successfully logged in, `login` will redirect to `"/"`, taking the user to their home page.
 Meanwhile, notice how `logout` simply clears `session`, effectively logging a user out.

 Notice how most routes are "decorated" with `@login_required` (a function defined in `helpers.py` too).
 That decorator ensures that, if a user tries to visit any of those routes, he or she will first be redirected to `login` so as to log in.

 Notice too how most routes support GET and POST.

-Even so, most of them (for now!) simply return an "apology," since they're not yet implemented.
+`index` will render `index.html` which will show the home page.
+Next, `table` includes the query of the sqlite table   `image_uploads` which holds the information of each image.
+Within this it will query `app.db` with `db.execute` for a sepcific user_id session in order to ensure the closet from a specific person are accessed.
+The information is stored in `clothing` an then redirected to `table.html` where the information will be displayed in a table.
+Then, `register` will use a POST method in order to get a username and password from the user.
+Apologies are shown if the user does not input a proper username or password.
+When a username and password are accepted `db.execute` will query the database `app.db` and insert the information into the user table with a hash function to compares hashes of users' passwords and then redirect to `/`.
+At the end if something is not inputted correctly, it will render the `register.html` template again until proper input is inputted.

+`addClothing` adds a piece of clothing to a user's closet.
+This take a post method, specifically a file uploaded by the user The function checks if the uploaded picture is an acceptable file, with a proper name, and proper cost; if these are not inputted, an apology will be shown. `request.files` requests the file uploaded by the user, specifically usin this dot notation it will request the filename.
+Then, using `.read()` it will read the image file to a variable.
+Then using `db.execute` to query the table it will insert the image file into the table `image_uploads` with the file_name, user_id, item_name, file_blob, and cost.
+Specifically, `file_blob` is meant to hold the image as a Binary large Object because it cannot be stored and then displayed directly as an image.
+In the query, a number of `request.form.get` methods are used in order to get the information inputted by the user such as `item_name` and `cost`. `user_id` is provided based on the sesion user id which is defined above.
+Once the information is inserted into the table, it will redirect to `/closet`.
+If inputs are not put in correctly, it will continue to render the `addClothing.html` page.

+`closet` displays the uploaded images that were inserted into the database `image_uploads` above.
+The function takes a post request and ensures that a proper count is inputted for each image with the if statements.
+If the count is changed properly then a query can be run that will update the `image_uploads` table by setting `count` to the inputted count value where the id is determined by `image_id`.
+It will then redirect to `/closet`.
+In the else statement, all of the images that have been upladed are selected from the image_uploads table and saved in a dictionary of pictures and their related information.
+These images are specific to each session `user_id` which ensures that each individuals information is saved.
+Then, the `closet.html` template will be rendered with `picturesDict` as its input which will be displayed as a grid.

 #### `helpers.py`